DaimyoHub/virtual-machine-proto/docs/follow_up.md

 ### Done

 * Started a request system for the VM
-  * The request system will be usefull is all the VM API.
+  * The request system will be usefull in all the VM API.
 It is not limited to memory managment.
   * The system is based of a request queue progressively filled by request descriptors, with a given kind.